JACC in a Flash

 Bikdeli B, Chatterjee S, Desai NR, et al. J Am Coll Cardiol 2017:70:1587-97.

-Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Anticoagulation Management and Atrial Fibrillation, Atrial Fibrillation/Supraventricular Arrhythmias, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Vascular Medicine, Angiography, Nuclear Imaging
+Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Atherosclerotic Disease (CAD/PAD), Anticoagulation Management and Atrial Fibrillation, Atrial Fibrillation/Supraventricular Arrhythmias, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Vascular Medicine, Angiography, Nuclear Imaging

 Keywords: ACC Publications, Cardiology Interventions, Angina Pectoris, Atrial Appendage, Atrial Fibrillation, Biological Markers, Coronary Angiography, Coronary Artery Disease, Drug-Eluting Stents, Embolism, Follow-Up Studies, Hemorrhage, Myocardial Infarction, Odds Ratio, Outcome Assessment (Health Care), Outcome and Process Assessment (Health Care), Prospective Studies, Pulmonary Embolism, Quality of Life, Random Allocation, Research Personnel, Risk, Sample Size, Stents, Stroke, Thrombosis, Vena Cava Filters, Vena Cava, Inferior, Venous Thrombosis, Warfarin